omarkmu/krdict.py/docs/semantic_category.md

 ## Aliases

-The following values are aliases for meaning categories.
+The following values are aliases for semantic categories.
 A read-only dictionary of these aliases can be accessed with the [`aliases`](parameters.md#aliases) property.

-These strings and the integer values they map to can be used directly in functions which expect meaning categories, and return the expected enumeration value when used as the argument to [`get`](parameters.md#get).
+These strings and the integer values they map to can be used directly in functions which expect semantic categories, and return the expected enumeration value when used as the argument to [`get`](parameters.md#get).

 ```bash